darko-mesaros/workshop-serverless-with-cdk/README.md

 As any good workload out there we need to be able to split up our Production environment from our Staging or Development ones.
-With CDK that can be done realtively simply with the use of multiple Stacks.
+With CDK that can be done relatively simply with the use of multiple Stacks.

 One thing I need to explain when it comes to CDK is the concept of Apps, Stacks and Resources: